Health Indicator Report of Birth Defects: Infant Mortality

 U.S. Target: 1.3 infant deaths per 1,000 live births

-How Are We Doing?From 1999 to 2016, the average number of infant deaths per year associated with birth defects was 78.5.
-The average infant mortality rate associated with birth defects was 1.55 deaths per 1,000 live births.
+How Are We Doing?Birth data from 1999 to 2019 shows the average number of infant deaths per year associated with birth defects was 76.2.
+The average infant mortality rate associated with birth defects was 1.51 deaths per 1,000 live births.
 The first 28 days of life are critical for babies with a birth defect.
 Of those babies in Utah with a birth defect that died during their first year of life, most died within the first 28 days of life.
 Additional information about infant mortality is available at [http://ibis.health.utah.gov/indicator/view/InfMort.html]

 How Do We Compare With the U.S.?Utah data is consistent with the general pattern observed in the United States, in that birth defects contribute to a substantial proportion (approximately 30%) of all infant deaths.
-The average rate of infant mortality associated with birth defects (1.55 deaths per 1,000 live births) is slightly higher than the target of 1.3 deaths per 1,000 live births set by Health People 2020 (HP2020).
-As of 2016, the rate of infant deaths associated with birth defects in Utah was higher than the HP2020 target at 1.5 deaths per 1,000 live births.
+The average rate of infant mortality associated with birth defects (1.51 deaths per 1,000 live births) is slightly higher than the target of 1.3 deaths per 1,000 live births set by Healthy People Objectives.
+Data available as of 2023 shows the rate of infant deaths associated with birth defects in Utah was higher than the HP target at 1.5 deaths per 1,000 live births.